October. The month of Halloween, nights drawing in, and a chill in the air.

 October really isn’t THAT early to start thinking about things – it actually makes sense for a wide variety of reasons: –

 - Around now we are thinking about where to spend Christmas – with family not living locally then it takes a little more thought which is best done as early as possible so everything else can be planned around it.

 - People get booked up for events and occasions early – so you want to get organised – especially if you would like to host anything or need to book anything.

-- Doing a little prep from around 10 weeks to go (this year that makes it October 16th) means that you won’t have too much to do in any one week from now on.
+- Doing a little prep from around 10 weeks to go (mid-October) means that you won’t have too much to do in any one week from now on.
 Much easier to fit in around the rest of your life!

 - The weeks really do fly by at this time of year – and you don’t want to get caught out…